fracpete/requests4j/README.md

 ## Advanced usage
 ### Different response objects
-The `Response` object simply stores the received data in memory, which is fine for receiving HTML pages or small binary objects.
+The `BasicResponse` object simply stores the received data in memory, which is fine for receiving HTML pages or small binary objects.
 However, for downloading large binary files, it is recommended to use one of the following response classes instead (package `com.github.fracpete.requests4j.core`):
 * `FileResponse` - streams the incoming data straight to the specified output file
 * `StreamResponse` - uses the supplied `java.io.OutputStream` to forward the incoming data to

-Each of these classes implements the `HttpResponse` interface that all response classes share, giving you access to the following methods:
+Each of these classes implements the `Response` interface that all response classes share, giving you access to the following methods:
 * HTTP status code -- `statusCode()`
 * HTTP status message -- `statusMessage()`
 * HTTP headers -- `headers()`
-* Cookies -- `cookies()` (parsed from the `Set-Cookie` headers)
+* raw HTTPClient response -- `rawResponse()`

 Instead of using the `execute()` method, you now use the `execute(HttpResponse)` method, supplying the fully configured response object.
 The following example